leomotors/Mini-Vector-Calculator/README.md

+# What's new in latest version

+  Added Thai Language

-# TUProject501 : Vector Calculator
+## TUProject501 : Vector Calculator

 Used to be Project for Triam Udom Suksa School